bia-pain-bache/BPB-Worker-Panel/docs/en/docs/configuration/vless-trojan.md

     - Reality TCP Header
     - TCP TLS

-!!! note
+!!! info
     Socks configs can be in these formats:

     - socks://`address`:`port`
     - socks://`user`:`pass`@`address`:`port`

-!!! note
+!!! info
     HTTP configs can be in these formats:

     - http://`address`:`port`
     - http://`user`:`pass`@`address`:`port`

+!!! info
+    Shadowsocks cannot have any transport like websocket, grpc... and cannot have TLS.

+!!! warning
+    - TLS configs for chaining must use port 443.
+    - VLESS and Trojan configs with randomized ALPN values are incompatible with Clash due to lack of Fingerprint support.
+    - VLESS and Trojan WS configs may not work for chaining on Sing-box due to a bug.

-This setting applies to all subscriptions except **Warp**.
+This setting applies to **Normal** and **Fragment** subscriptions.
 After applying, update the subscription.

-!!! warning
-    - VLESS TLS configs for chaining must use port 443.
-    - VLESS configs with randomized ALPN values are incompatible with Clash due to lack of Fingerprint support.
-    - VLESS WS configs are unsuitable for chaining on Sing-box due to a bug.

 ## Clean IP/Domains